dosandk/carousel/README.md

-# carousel
+# Carousel
-simple images carousel
+simple carousel for images